 And Everyone Else…

-- strictly literal and can’t understand complex issues like spirituality (false)
+- strictly literal and can’t understand abstract issues like spirituality

 You get the picture.
-In fact, my daughter can do ALL those things…and I’m sure that’s just the tip of the iceberg.
-I don’t want people limiting her as they stereotype autism or preschoolers growing up to think, “THIS is autism, what do you have?”
+In fact, my daughter can do almost all those things…and I’m sure that’s just the tip of the iceberg.
+I don’t want people limiting her because they stereotype autism nor do I want preschoolers to grow up thinking, “THIS is autism, what do you have?”

 Julia Is Not The Solution For Autism

 If we stop looking at the growing body of evidence that shows that autism is linked to the environment with certain genetic predispositions, how are we helping our children?
 How can we stop the rising tide of diagnosis, if we are not willing to look at cutting edge research that shows that toxins can and do negatively impact the development of certain cells in the brain, cells that can be protected and sometimes repaired?